-Beth Rudloff serves on the Executive Board of J4 Leaders.
-Ms. Rudloff is Chief Operating Officer for the UF Cancer Center, part of Orlando Health.
-In this position, she is in charge of the strategic planning, development and implementation of a 50 physician oncology practice with hospital based services.
+Beth Rudloff currently blogs for MedSpeaks about health care innovation.
 She holds a Master’s degree in Business Administration from Northcentral University and a Bachelors of Science Degree in Nursing from Bowling Green State University.
-She is certified as an Advanced Nurse Executive.
-Ms. Rudloff has held a variety of administrative positions at Orlando Health in the last 24 years including Chief Nursing Officer for Orlando Regional Medical Center, Chief Quality Officer, Director of Care Management, and Executive Director of Healthchoice.
-Beth has served on the Board of Directors for Hope Community Church, and was a member of the national Ministry Council of the Church of God, Anderson, Indiana.
+Ms. Rudloff held a variety of administrative positions at Orlando Health for 27 years including Chief Operating Officer for the cancer center, Chief Nursing Officer for Orlando Regional Medical Center, Chief Quality Officer, Director of Care Management, and Executive Director of Healthchoice.
+Beth also serves on the board of Samaritan Village.

 Kathryn Oberto is a partner in the international law firm of Holland & Knight LLP.
 She holds a law degree from the University of Florida College of Law, where she was a member of the Law Review, and a Bachelor of Arts Degree from the University of Florida, graduating Phi Beta Kappa.
 Ms. Oberto has extensive experience representing landlords and tenants in the commercial leasing of shopping centers and outparcels, restaurants, high-rise office buildings, mixed-use projects, raw land and industrial/warehouse facilities.
 She also represents buyers, developers and sellers in the acquisition, development (including infrastructure development) and disposition of commercial properties; and lenders and borrowers in connection with the acquisition, construction and permanent financing and re-financing of commercial properties.
 Ms. Oberto is actively involved in the community and currently serves on the board of directors for Shepherd’s Hope, Inc. and the Winter Park YMCA.
 She has held various board positions with the Central Florida Gator Club, Commercial Real Estate Women (CREW), the Orlando Day Nursery and United Arts of Central Florida.